Shimizu-Technology/HafaGPT-API/documentation/IMPROVEMENT_GUIDE.md

 - [x] New endpoints: `POST /api/admin/users/:id/reset-onboarding`, `PATCH /api/admin/users/:id/preferences`

 #### **Learning Goal Personalization** (Future)
-Currently we store learning goals but don't use them yet.
-Potential enhancements:
-- [ ] Add learning goal modifiers to AI prompts (like skill level)
+Users select a learning goal during onboarding (conversation, culture, family, travel, or "everything").
+Currently this is stored in Clerk's `unsafeMetadata` but **intentionally NOT applied to chat prompts**.

+**Why not use it in chat?** After testing, we found that filtering all responses through a learning goal lens (e.g., always mentioning travel vocabulary) made responses feel forced and could reduce quality when users ask about unrelated topics.
+The chat should respond naturally to what users actually ask.

+**Better uses for learning goals (future):**
+- [ ] Personalized homepage recommendations ("Based on your travel goal...")
-- [ ] Prioritize relevant vocabulary in responses (e.g., travel → airport, hotel words)
+- [ ] Daily word filtering (show travel vocabulary for travel goal)
-- [ ] Suggest related stories/flashcards based on goal
+- [ ] Suggest relevant flashcard categories
-- [ ] Customize daily word categories
+- [ ] Prioritize stories that match the user's goal
 - [ ] Adjust conversation practice scenario recommendations
-- [ ] Show goal-specific tips on homepage
+- [ ] Show goal-specific tips and resources

+**Note:** The `LEARNING_GOAL_MODIFIERS` dict is defined in `chatbot_service.py` for future reference but is not currently applied.

 #### **Flashcard Spaced Repetition (Phase 2)**
 - Database tracking for card progress